 With that growth, our leaders recognized that diversity initiatives needed to go to the next level.
 Continued progress would require more than what could be accomplished on a part-time basis by passionate staff.
-As a result, enter Regan Hall, the firm’s first diversity and inclusion (D&I) manager.
+As a result, enter Regan Hall, the firm’s first diversity and inclusion (D&I) leader.

 So, why did we choose Regan?
 As Eshe Dotson, director of talent selection and development, points out, “It’s clear that Regan is passionate about helping organizations become better global citizens, and that’s important for Plante Moran as we expand our reach.
 We need to share best practices, scale processes, and develop consistent aligned strategies.
-Having Regan as our D&I manager, we hope Plante Moran will become a leader in this space.”
+Having Regan as our D&I leader, we hope Plante Moran will become a leader in this space.”